CoasterCms/coastercms/README.md

 For more details go to <link>https://www.coastercms.org/documentation/developer-documentation</link>

 <a name="item3"></a>
-## Adding to an existing Laravel project
+## Add to an Existing Project

-The steps are are as follows:
+If you'd rather, you can also add Coaster CMS to an existing project:

 1. Add "web-feet/coasterframework": "5.3.*" to the composer.json file and run composer update
 2. Go to the root directory of your project.